clrke/goto-root/README.md

 goto-root
 =========

-Chrome extension for going to the homepage of current tab's website using a keyboard shortcut
+Chrome extension for going to the homepage of current tab's website with just a press of a keyboard shortcut

 ### Instalation